 It is a tad too high of a price for the materials and name attached to it.
-But, if you were to purchase the bundle with the ISSA certification, this increases the value ten-fold.
+However, if you were to purchase the bundle with the ISSA certification, this would increase the value tenfold.

 I would rate this certification a 7.3 out of 10 in total.

 This Level 1 Nutrition course is good, but I believe there are lots of better options out there for success as a future fitness and wellness coach.